petrapoklukar/EWB_Openhack2019/README.md

 4. it supports chat and video call functionallities,
 5. it contains a global forum for sharing information and insights gained from the past projects categorised by the content.

-### Tools used
-In particular, we used [Question2Answer](https://www.question2answer.org/) for maintaining a knowledge sharing community where users can ask or answer questions, and added a [Conversejs](https://conversejs.org/) chat add-on that enables users to get into direct contact with another engineer.
-Question2Answer Platform enables categorising, commenting and upvoting the comments.

-### Technical Details

 ### Mobile App Demo
+Here you can click around the EWBFlow app

 ### Web Demo
-The Web Demo is available on this link: http://40.115.118.1/ewb/.
+A web version demo is available on this link: http://40.115.118.1/ewb/.
+At its core it runs an instance of [Question2Answer](https://www.question2answer.org/) which is an open source Q&A platform.
+It provides a simple way to maintain a knowledge sharing community where users can ask or answer questions.
+It enables categorization of questions by content using tags, and separately sorts the unanswered questions.
+Users can also upload images and videos as well as vote on the comments.

+We implemented a [Wiki page](https://github.com/NoahY/q2a-wiki) plugin where engineers can upload any kind of teaching material specific to each project.

+We also added an instance of [Conversejs](https://conversejs.org/) which is a free and open-source XMPP chat client.
+This feature enables users to get into direct contact with other engineers.

+### Technical Details

 ### Team
 Made in Stockholm during Openhack 2019 by